Tips to protect your high-value auto from damage and theft

 - Keep your valuables out of sight.
 It’s best to not leave anything visible inside your car, even if you perceive it to be of little or no value.

-- Lock your glove box to help protect personal information on your vehicle registration card.
+- Lock your glove box to help protect the personal information on your vehicle registration card.

 - Don’t store your home address in your vehicle GPS system in case your car is stolen so the thief can’t easily find your home and use the garage door opener to gain entry.